SauloCav/A-Logic-Problem-With-Prolog/README.md

 # A-Logic-Problem-With-Prolog

-A logic problem solved using the Prolog language
+A logic problem solved using the Prolog language.

-Trabalho desenvolvido na disciplina de Lógica para Computação
+Activity developed in the discipline of Logic for Computing.